MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

 See [Input tag](https://www.w3schools.com/tags/tag_input.asp) tutorial on W3 Schools.
 It covers all the available `type` values.

+The default value is `type="text"`, so you can actually omit that.

 {% capture text_input %}
 <label for="fname">First name:</label>
 <input type="text" id="fname" name="fname" size="50"><br>